 What to Avoid When Hedging Against Inflation

-The investments above are all well and good, but what do you need to watch out for during inflationary periods?
+The investments above are all well and good, but what asset classes do you need to watch out for during inflationary periods?

 First, avoid long-term bonds that lock you in for a low interest rate.
-If you lend money at a fixed 2%, and inflation soars at 5%, you effectively lose 3% on your money each year.
+If you lend money in the bond market at a fixed 2%, and inflation soars at 5%, you effectively lose 3% on your money each year.
 In technical terms, you’re f#cked.

 The inverse is also true: you want to borrow money at fixed, low interest rates.
 You want to be the one borrowing at 2% when inflation jumps.